the-turing-way/the-turing-way/book/website/ethical-research/activism/activism-env-impact.md

 (er-activism-env-impact-data)=
 ### Data
-The increasing number of digital research and the associated storage requirements have implications for the environment, and understanding the environmental impact is key for sustainable scientific research practices.
+The increasing amount of digital research and the associated storage requirements have implications for the environment, and understanding the environmental impact is key for sustainable scientific research practices.
 One important aspect to consider is the environmental impact of digital storage:

 (er-activism-env-impact-data-reduction)=
 #### Data reduction